Senti3ntB3ing/en-passant-twitch/README.md

 # en-passant Twitch BOT

-This bot is made with ❤️ by [thechessnerd](https://www.instagram.com/thechessnerd/) team.
+This bot is made with ❤️ orginally by [Cristian A.](https://github.com/cristian-5), now maintained by [thechessnerd](https://www.instagram.com/thechessnerd/) team.\

 The environment uses `deno`, with the [Twitch API](https://dev.twitch.tv/docs/api/).\
 The adapter for the twitch chat is [tmi.ts](https://deno.land/x/tmi@v1.0.5).